Updated in December 2024

 I have a 2021 Model Y Long Range (here is my mini review of it) with 20" wheels.
 After 26,000 miles on my original Goodyear F1 tires, it was time to replace them.

-TLDR: The Pirelli P zero all season (AS) ELECT tires dramatically improved the ride quality and road noise,
+Summary: The Pirelli P zero all season (AS) ELECT tires dramatically improved the ride quality and road noise,

 while improving efficiency.
 If I had spent several grand for